-After 48h in culture isolated cells were transduced with 75 MOI (NMCMs) or 110 MOI (NMCFs) of purified (Vivapure, Gottingen, Germany) adenovirus expressing either GFP (Control) or Cre-recombinase (a kind gift form Prof. Kehat) for 2 h in serum free medium to induce Plekhm2 KO.
-In the experiments in which adenovirus carrying GFP-LC3 gene was applied (see below), an adenovirus carrying -Galactosidase served as control.
-After 2 h, medium supplemented with 5% FBS (for NMCMs) and 10% FBS (for NMCFs) was added for additional 24-48h.
-DNA samples for PCR were taken after 5 days to verify the deletion of Plekhm2 gene.
-Expression of fluorescent GFP also verify good transfection.
+After 48 h in culture, isolated cells were transduced with 75 MOI (NMCMs) or 110 MOI (NMCFs) of purified (Vivapure, Gottingen, Germany) adenovirus expressing either GFP (Control) or CRE-recombinase (a kind gift from Prof. Itzhak Kehat) for 2 h in serum-free medium to induce Plekhm2 KO.
+In the experiments in which adenovirus carrying GFP-LC3 gene was applied (see below), adenovirus carrying β-galactosidase served as control.
+After 2 h, medium supplemented with 5% FBS (for NMCMs) or 10% FBS (for NMCFs) was added for an additional 24 to 48 h.
+DNA samples for PCR were obtained after 5 days to verify the deletion of Plekhm2 gene.
+Expression of fluorescent GFP was also used to verify the transfection quality.

 Autophagy induction in culture

-Autophagy was stimulated by deprivation of glucose for 24h (RPMI 1640) or amino acids for 4h (EBSS, Earle's Balanced Salt Solution) in a serum-free medium.
-Control cells were incubated with serum-free medium for 24h (M-199 for NMCMs and DMEM for NMCFs).
-CQ (10M) was added to the medium 24h or 4h before the end of the experiment to test the autophagy flux (19, 20).
+Autophagy was stimulated via deprivation of glucose for 24 h (RPMI 1640) or amino acids for 4 h (Earle’s Balanced Salt Solution [EBSS]) in serum-free medium.
+Control cells were incubated with serum-free medium for 24 h (M-199 for NMCMs and DMEM for NMCFs).
+CQ (10 µM) was added to the medium 24 or 4 h before the end of the experiment to determine the autophagy flux (19, 20).
 Autophagy flux was also examined by transfecting the cells with adenovirus carrying GFP-LC3 gene (49) (a kind gift from Prof. Lorrie Kirshenbaum).
-NMCFs were infected with Ad-Cre (110 MOI) or Ad- β-gal (120 MOI) for 3 days followed by transfection with Ad-GFP-LC3 (75 MOI) for another 48h.
-Four h before the end of the transfection, cells were incubated with a serum-free medium with or without CQ.
+NMCFs were infected with Ad-Cre (110 MOI) or Ad- β-gal (120 MOI) for 3 days, followed by transfection with Ad-GFP-LC3 (75 MOI) for another 48 h.
+Four hours before the end of the transfection, the cells were incubated with serum-free medium with or without CQ.

 Western blotting

-Cells or heart tissues were homogenized in RIPA buffer that contained protease and phosphatase inhibitors (ROCH®) and prepared for western blotting (WB) as previously described (46, 48).
-The samples (20g each) were separated in 12.5% polyacrylamide gel and transferred to a PVDF membrane (polyvinylidene difluoride, BioRad).
-Membranes were incubated overnight at 4°C with the primary antibodies; LC3B (#2775), p-Aktser473 (#4060), t-AKT (#9272) all from Cell Signaling Technology and P62 (abcam #ab56416).
-GAPDH (Millipore #MAB374) served as loading control.
-Membranes were washed three times for 5 minutes and incubated with tissue specific horseradish peroxidase-conjugated secondary antibodies: anti-mouse (#7076) and anti-rabbit (#7074), both from Cell Signaling Technology.
-The signal was detected by Chemiluminescence substrate (WESRAR ɳC XLS100, 0500 or WESTAR SUPERNOVA XLS3, 0100; Bio-lab) using FUSION SOLO X (Vilber Lourmat) apparatus and quantified with ImageJ software.
-Each heart sample was subjected to 2-4 different WB runs.
-The results were normalized to control and each sample's average was used for statistical analysis.
+Cells or heart tissues were homogenized in RIPA buffer containing protease and phosphatase inhibitors (ROCH®) and prepared for WB as previously described (46, 48).
+The samples (20 µg each) were separated on a 12.5% polyacrylamide gel and transferred to polyvinylidene difluoride (PVDF) membrane (Bio-Rad).
+Membranes were incubated overnight at 4°C with the following primary antibodies: LC3B (#2775), pAktser473 (#4060), and tAKT (#9272), all from Cell Signaling Technology, and p62 (#ab56416, Abcam).
+GAPDH (#MAB374, Millipore) served as loading control.
+Membranes were washed three times for 5 min each and incubated with tissue-specific horseradish peroxidase-conjugated secondary antibodies: anti-mouse (#7076) and anti-rabbit (#7074), both from Cell Signaling Technology.
+The signal was detected with chemiluminescence substrate (WESRAR ɳC XLS100, 0500, or WESTAR SUPERNOVA XLS3, 0100; Bio-lab) using a FUSION SOLO X (Vilber Lourmat) apparatus and quantified with ImageJ software.
+Each heart sample was subjected to 2–4 different WB runs.
+The results were normalized to the control and the average of each sample was used for statistical analysis.

-Gene expression analysis by Real-time fluorescent quantitative PCR (qPCR)
+Gene expression analysis by real-time fluorescent qPCR

-Total RNA was extracted from cardiac cells or hearts and quantitative real-time PCR was performed as previously described (46).
-Relative gene expression was calculated by the efficiency 2-ΔΔCT method or as relative measurements (2-ΔCT) with the expression of the genes of interest (Table 3S) normalized to GAPDH housekeeping gene.
+Total RNA was extracted from cardiac cells or hearts and real-time qPCR was performed as previously described (46).
+Relative gene expression was calculated by the efficiency 2−ΔΔCT method or as relative measurements (2−ΔCT) with the expression of the genes of interest (Table 3S) normalized to that of the housekeeping gene GAPDH.
 Each sample was tested in triplicate.

-Statistics
+Statistical analysis